mnopqr1/AoC2023/README.md

 Lowest line-of-code per time-spent-on-this ratio yet.
 Eventually found a way to do it at [this Stackoverflow answer](https://stackoverflow.com/questions/451426/how-do-i-calculate-the-area-of-a-2d-polygon) and then experimented with the test input to see how much of the perimeter I needed to add.
 Felt hacky and maybe I want to get back to this at some point to at least understand how it works...

+## Day 22 (on day 27)
+This took me a few hours.
+Nothing super hard, it was just complicated to keep track of all the different moving parts, and hard to debug because of the 3D.
+I first implemented bricks as tuples and the grid as a global variable, but then decided to be a bit more structured and make use of classes and objects which I think was helpful.